 Note that if the girlfriend in the above example was only in her first trimester, the D.A. might have decided not to press feticide charges at all.
 Since other states define “quick children” as fetuses who are at least in the second trimester, Nevada prosecutors could have determined that it would be difficult to convict Mr. Villagomez under NRS 200.210.3

 Also note that pregnant women who harm themselves with the intent to kill their unborn children can be prosecuted under NRS 200.210.
 Had the girlfriend in the above case stabbed her own stomach, she could have been charged with feticide.

 Finally, note that killing babies after they are born vaginally or through a C-section is infanticide, not feticide.
-And infanticide is prosecuted as the Nevada crime of murder.
+And infanticide is prosecuted as murder.

 - Illegal abortion (NRS 201.120): Abortion is permitted in Nevada as long as a licensed doctor performs them while utilizing standard medical procedures in such clinics as Planned Parenthood.
 Pregnant women may also take the abortion pill RU486 as long as a doctor prescribes it.
 Any other means of abortion or attempted abortion is illegal.
 People who may be prosecuted under this law include pregnant women seeking an illegal abortion, people helping the pregnant women seeking an illegal abortion, and people performing the illegal abortion.4

 - Taking abortive drugs (NRS 200.220): Unless a doctor prescribed the abortion pill, it is illegal for women to ingest substances to intentionally bring about an abortion after the 24th week of pregnancy.5

 - Selling abortion drugs (NRS 201.130): Other than licensed pharmaceutical companies, it is illegal to manufacture, sell, or give away any medicine or materials with the knowledge that they will be used in producing a miscarriage.6